unicode-org/icu4x/components/collator/README.md

 ### Numeric

-When set to `true` (on), any sequence of decimal digits is sorted at a primary level accoding to the numeric value.
+When set to `true` (on), any sequence of decimal digits is sorted at a primary level according to the numeric value.

 ```rust